MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 As the person setting up the HCWP:

 - You'll use a HCWP to retrieve documents from 3 different sites in the same tenant.
 Each document will have a shared Site Column with a value applied.
 The HCWP's job is to return any documents with a matching value for this Site Column.
-- You'll query based off a Site Column called "**Contracts**" and will be looking for a value of _Legal, Purchasing,_ or _Qualifications_
+- You'll query based off a Site Column called "Contracts" and will be looking for a value of _Legal, Purchasing,_ or _Qualifications_
 - You'll make sure the same **Site Column** is available in all three sites, in the three libraries.

 >[!Note]